learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Timeslots for classrooms and floating resources on the resources page are no longer grouped if they occur <15 minutes apart.
 - Added links to usernames in the scheduler, financial aid approval module, and the manage events page.
 - Added a student search box to the accounting module.
+- Added documentation for modules, which is shown on the main program management page.
+The additional modules on this page are now alphabetized.
+- Pages that use the usersearch form interface now list the module name.
+- Added enrollment limit options (max timeslots and max sections) to the class lottery.

 Minor bug fixes
 ~~~~~~~~~~~~~~~